kdagkoglou/JStraining/documents/assure/10-objects.md

 1. HTML is returned which loads the single CSS and JavaScript files.
 1. JavaScript components initialise themselves according to the HTML content.
 For example, the test list and user list use the same `table.js` component to control data pagination when an appropriate table is present in the page.

+In some cases, such as the test and user lists, the 'page' becomes a small SPA where the routing URL is modified by the client-side code.

 ## package.json configuration